jinlife/Synology_Photos_Face_Patch/README.md

 ## Here is my Chinese blog to show how to patch
 https://blog.jinlife.com/index.php/archives/49/

-Loser is attacking the blog, so it might be down for a while.
+Someone is attacking the blog, so it might be down for a while.

 1. This patch will ignore GPU and let DS918+ to have facial recognization function in Synology Photos
 2. DS3615xs don't need this patch.